 (Pocket-lint) - If you have the right equipment you can make use of Nvidia's powerful AI tech to eliminate pesky background noise from calls, recordings and streams.

+So now you can use this app to remove unwanted noise from your recordings or live streamers.
 Whether that's sound from your mechanical gaming keyboard or loud ambient background noise, RTX Voice seemingly takes care of it all.

 - Best microphones for video calling, podcasting and streaming